Proceed15/Proceed15/README.md

 - :telescope: I’m studying System Development for a variety of platforms at Fatec Sorocaba in São Paulo, Brazil.

-- :seedling: Exploring Technical Content, Articles and Development.
+- :seedling: Exploring Content, Articles and Development.

 - :zap: In my free time, I Solve Programming Logic Puzzle's and read Tech Articles.